 On the downside, I find the situation a little far-fetched.
 The main character is the vicar of Grantchester who seems to spend most of his time helping the local police as an amateur sleuth.
 It's all a bit slow and leisurely.
 And there's an interminable section describing a cricket match that is deadly dull if you aren't interested in sport*.
 Oh, and there's a section where the crime involves a physicist and the physics as described is anachronistic, combining an enthusiasm for the basics of quantum theory that would be more appropriate for the 1930s with a mention of dark matter as if it were commonly discussed back then.
 Admittedly Zwicky mentioned the possibility of dark matter in the 1930s, but no one would refer to it as if were a commonplace in the 1950s and 60s.
 Oh, and I can't stand the Harry Potter-style naming convention of the books.

 Even so, I enjoyed the gentle, slow pace.
 As one of the puff comments remarks it is 'perfect company in bed' - not challenging and decidedly cosy and nostalgic.
 I even quite enjoyed the rather unlikely timing of the main character's visit to East Germany that happened to coincide with the Berlin wall going up.
 This isn't going to be a book that appeals to someone who wants fast paced, modern dynamism, but if you enjoy a little period gentility with around four different crimes packed into the same volume, it's worth a try.
 There are three books available in the series.
 See more at Amazon.co.uk and Amazon.com.
-At the time of writing, this one (number 2) and the first in the series are bargains 51p as a Kindle.

 * Less forgivable still, in another story, Runcie describes a backgammon game in which the same player doubles and then redoubles.
 Well, really.